guotong1988/guotong1988.github.io/research/_posts/2022-08-01-relabel-by-pattern.md

 #### 5.1 Motivation

 Take text classification as example, if the model predicted result is wrong for a new input data.
-Then the new data's most similar data in the training dataset must be wrong.
+Then the new eval data's most similar data in the training dataset must be wrong.

 ### 6. Conclusion